Genetic testing for cancer risk

 If your test shows that you have a faulty inherited gene, some members of your family may also be at risk of having that gene.
 They may also need to have testing.
 It is helpful to think through how you would feel about this and what it would mean for them.

 It is worth thinking about who you might need to tell once you know the result.
 Talking to your genetic counsellor can help you to work this out.

 Why do some people decide not to have the test?

 After looking at the advantages and disadvantages of testing, some people choose not to have a genetic test.
 They may feel that they don’t want to know if they have a higher than normal cancer risk.

 Some people decide they don’t want any preventative treatment even if they have a faulty gene.
 So they may not feel they have anything to gain by having the test.

 Only you can decide what is best for you.

-If you don’t have a strong family history of cancer and an inherited gene hasn’t been identified in any of your relatives, you won't be eligible for NHS genetic testing.
+You won't be eligible for NHS testing if you don’t have a strong family history of cancer or if an inherited faulty gene hasn’t been identified in any of your relatives.
+You can still have a test if you are willing to pay for it privately.